 The quantities are in other European countries or in North Africa Algeria (1,510 ha), Bulgaria (8,436 ha), Germany (295 ha), England (1 ha), Georgia (286 ha), Greece (1,550 ha), Kazakhstan (20 ha), Croatia (646 ha), Moldova (7,590 ha), Austria (594 ha), Portugal (1,671 ha), Romania (3,718 ha), Russia (3,593 ha), Switzerland (63 ha), Slovakia (570 ha), Slovenia (453 ha), Spain (23,237 ha), Czech Republic (230 ha), Tunisia (337 ha), Turkey (391 ha), Ukraine (4,869 ha), Hungary (2,863 ha) and Cyprus (369 ha).

-Overseas, these are Argentina (16,372 ha), Australia (25,967 ha), Brazil (914 ha), Chile (40,728 ha), China (22,612 ha), Japan (469 ha), Canada (542 ha), Mexico (756 ha), Myanmar (1 ha), New Zealand (517 ha), Peru (48 ha), South Africa (12,325 ha) and Thailand (7 ha), as well as in the United States (34,788 ha) in the States California (~ 29,000 ha), new York (138 ha), Oregon (523 ha), Virginia (105 ha) and Washington (4,167 ha).
-Cabernet Sauvignon has conquered the world in 20 years, more than doubling from 127,878 hectares in 1990 to 288,174 hectares in 2010.
-This puts it in the world varieties ranking unchallenged rank 1.
+These are overseas Argentina (16,372 ha), Australia (25,967 ha), Brazil (914 ha), Chile (40,728 ha), China (22,612 ha), Japan (469 ha), Canada (542 ha), Mexico (756 ha), Myanmar (1 ha), New Zealand (517 ha), Peru (48 ha), South Africa (12,325 ha) and Thailand (7 ha), as well as in the United States (34,788 ha) in the States California (~ 29,000 ha), new York (138 ha), Oregon (523 ha), Virginia (105 ha) and Washington (4,167 ha).
+Cabernet Sauvignon has conquered the whole world in 20 years, the population has more than doubled from 127,878 hectares in 1990 to 288,174 hectares in 2010.
+So it is in the world varieties ranking unchallenged in 1st place.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)